What Other Parents Are Reading

 - a privacy screen put around your belly

 The doctor then gently parts the abdominal muscles to get to the uterus, where he or she will make another incision in the uterus itself.
-This incision can also be vertical or horizontal.
+This incision can be vertical or horizontal.
 Doctors usually use a horizontal incision in the uterus, also called transverse, which heals better and makes a VBAC much more possible.

 The obstetrician then removes the placenta from the uterus, closes the uterus with dissolvable stitches, and closes the abdominal incision with stitches or surgical staples that are usually removed, painlessly, a few days later.

-If the baby is OK, you can hold and/or nurse your newborn in the recovery room.
+If the baby is doing OK, you can hold and/or nurse your newborn in the recovery room.
 You may need help holding the baby on the breast if you have to stay lying down flat.

 You won't feel any pain during the C-section, although you may feel sensations like pulling and pressure.
 Most women are awake and simply numbed from the waist down using regional anesthesia (an epidural and/or a spinal block) during a C-section.